sulu/SuluRedirectBundle/README.md

 ### Automatic `Gone` redirects

 This bundle also adds the possibility to automatically create redirects with status `410 Gone`, if a page or a entity with a route has been removed.
-This is very useful, because now search engines know, that that page has been deleted.
+This is very useful, because now search engines know, that this page has been deleted.

 ## ❤️&nbsp; Support and Contributions